Sindri-Labs/sindri-resources/gnark/compress/README.md

 ```

 to the circuit and that is what `FromJson` does.

-See docs for more information.
+Refer to the [Sindri's gnark tutorial](https://sindri-labs.github.io/docs/forge/api-tutorials/gnark/) for more information on this circuit and instructions for running the `compile.mjs` script.